 Stretch yourself, but don’t stretch yourself too much!
 It’s helpful to begin with simple household objects that have no overlaps.
 Increase the complexity of the objects you draw as you gain confidence.
 It’s important that you do this gradually, so you don’t get frustrated and learn most effectively.

-- Simplify object/image into basic forms in your mind or in a quick sketch.
+- Simplify the object/image into basic forms in your mind or in a quick sketch.

-- Draw a small top view “map” to orient yourself.
+- Draw a small top view as a map to orient yourself.

 - Draw a turnaround view.
 I like to do 90° turns first, then add 45° views and odd angles.